erlage/rad/README.md

 ## Differences

-1. We don't use a rendering engine to render a widget.
+1. First off, we don't use a rendering engine to render a widget or anything like that.
 Widgets are mapped to HTML tags and composed together the way you describe them.

+2. Second, you can use use CSS for adding animations without ever thinking about how browsers carries them out.

-2. For layouts, you've to use HTML.
+3. And lastly, for layouts, you've to use HTML.
 And guess what? there are widgets for that.

     Let's take this HTML snippet:
     ```html